Hanoi Sound Stuff Festival 2013

 This Friday, April 12 2013, the Hanoi Sound Stuff 2013 is going to take place at the courtyard of the Museum of History.

-Another reason to make this music night more meaningful is all the ticket money collected from the night would be donated to support disabled children in Vietnam.
+What makes this year's music night even more significant is that all ticket revenue will be donated to support children with disabilities in Vietnam.

-Hanoi Sound Stuff 2013 aims at young audiences and students in the city, and in order to attract them, the organizers have invited famous electronic and experimental artists of the world like Leafcutter John (UK), Pitch Tuner (Germany), Richard Eigner (Austria) and Daito Manabe (Japan).
+Hanoi Sound Stuff 2025 is geared toward young audiences and students in the capital.
+To engage this demographic, the organizers have invited a diverse lineup of acclaimed electronic and experimental artists, including but not limited to Leafcutter John (UK), Pitch Tuner (Germany), Richard Eigner (Austria), and Daito Manabe (Japan).

-Entrance tickets of Hanoi Sound Stuff 2013 can be collected for free in the pre-event Meet the Artists at Goethe Institute’s Courtyard on Thursday, 11 April, from 7:00 – 8:30pm.
+Admission tickets for Hanoi Sound Stuff 2025 can be obtained for free during the pre-event Meet the Artists at the Goethe Institute’s Courtyard on Thursday, April 24, from 7:00 to 8:30 PM.

 Comments (0)